openhab/openhab-docs/installation/qnap.md

 The easyest way is to [install the MyQNAP repo](https://www.myqnap.org/install-the-repo/) and install openHAB from there so that updates are shown when published.

 QNAP NAS is based on Linux but it has limitations since it is not a full server.
-Therefore it is recommended to use [WinSCP](https://winscp.net/eng/index.php) to access `userdata`, edit `addons` and `conf` folders, etc.
+Therefore it is recommended to use [WinSCP](https://winscp.net/eng/index.php) to access `userdata`, `addons` and `conf` folders, etc.

 :::tip USB dongles